 Attribute mapping for user accounts

-The following table illustrates how specific attributes for user objects in your Azure AD tenant are synchronized to corresponding attributes in your managed domain.
+The following table illustrates how specific attributes for user objects in Azure AD are synchronized to corresponding attributes in Azure AD DS.

 |accountEnabled||userAccountControl (sets or clears the ACCOUNT_DISABLED bit)|